YANGRENRUIYRR/ex-hydro-rating/README.md

-The colors are designed like AtCoder:
+The colours are designed like AtCoder:

 | Rating Range | Color |
 | :-: | :-: |